 It is getting hot and it is going to get hotter.
 Have you had your air conditioner checked out for the hot summer months?
 If you don’t have it serviced now, you might find yourself uncomfortable and broke with a major AC system repair.

 An air conditioner is engineered to withstand abuse and keep on running.
-For this reason, you might become complacent about maintenance.
-But like a car air conditioner, your home air conditioner needs regular tune-ups to run properly.
+For this reason, you might become complacent about AC maintenance.
+But like your car, your home air conditioner system needs regular tune-ups to run properly.

 You might need to get your home AC unit checked if you notice it making unusual noises, there is warm air blowing from vents, it's short cycling, you notice increased cooling costs, or the unit is frequently tripping breakers can all point to an AC unit in need of some attention.

 AC systems should have maintenance scheduled at least once per year to ensure everything is working properly.

 Typically AC maintenance consists of having your system inspected, the components lubricated and cleaned, replacing your air filter, and having any malfunctioning parts repaired or replaced.

 AC System Efficiency

 Without regular maintenance your air conditioner loses about 5% of it’s original efficiency for each year of operation.
 So, the 12 SEER unit you purchased a few years ago may be cooling you like a 9 SEER unit.